-Various computer labs are available to the students and faculty members.
-One is located in room 16 and Lab hours are 8:00a.m. to 4:00 p.m., Monday through Friday except Holidays.
+Computer labs are available to the students and faculty members, rooms16 and 17.
+Lab hours are 8:00a.m. to 4:00 p.m., Monday through Friday except Holidays.

 There are two computer labs, one under the direction of the ITT, ITC computer lab and the PC lab, available to the students and faculty members.
 One is located in room 15 and the other is located on the lower campus areas across from the Fale Samoa.
-Lab hours are 8:00 a.m. - 4:00 a.m., Monday - Friday except Holidays.
-Please refer to the student handbook for the computer lab fees for printing (black and color), making copies, scanning, faxing, and also rules and regulations for the facility and its equipments.
+Lab hours are 8:00 a.m., -4:00 a.m., Monday - Friday except Holidays.
+Please refer to the student handbook for the computer lab fees for printing (black and color), making copies, scanning, faxing, and also rules and regulations for the facility and its equipment.
 A monitor is ready to assist you at each location.